namithachandran/music-map/README.md

-In the project directory, you can run:
+Please follow these steps to run the application on your local:

 ###  Add API Key

-Add your API key to the .env file.
+Add your API key to the .env file that was received over mail.

 ### Install Dependencies